BWolfG/SurfaceAnalyzer/README.md

 - The detailed collision shape **must** be generated from the visual mesh
 - **Jolt Physics:** If using Jolt, enable `physics/jolt_physics_3d/queries/enable_ray_cast_face_index` (requires **godot-jolt 0.14.0** or newer)

+**Custom node hierarchies may require manual adjustments.**

+- Caching behavior: Triangle counts are cached per Mesh resource.
+If you check another mesh during execution, the cache will remove the old data.

+- Memory: The cache stores only the last accessed mesh to minimize memory usage.
+Switching between many different meshes will repeatedly rebuild the cache.

+- Performance: First access to a new mesh triggers [method Mesh.surface_get_arrays], which copies geometry data from GPU to CPU.
+This may cause a spike.
+Subsequent raycasts on the same mesh are fast.

 Installation

 1. Copy the addon folder into your project's `addons/` directory